 A student who falls below the required qualitative or quantitative standards twice in a row will be placed on "Suspension Status".
-LCC students may appeal the suspension status to the Financial Aid Office where it will be reviewed by members of the Appeals Committee.
-The Financial Aid Appeals Committee is a group consisting of faculty members and administrators that assist in the review of Financial Aid appeal cases.
+LCC students may appeal the suspension status to the Office of Student Financial Assistance where it will be reviewed by members of the Appeals Committee.
+The Financial Aid Appeals Committee is a group that assist in the review of Financial Aid appeal cases.
 The committee will consider all pertinent information, including academic grades and any extenuating circumstances while reviewing the appeal.
 The Financial Assistance Committee's appeal decision will be considered as FINAL and the student will be notified in writing.
 Students who submit an appeal and are subsequently reinstated will be placed on Financial Aid Probation or on an Academic Plan.